How to Pass the OSCPThe meaning of Try Harder

-I started with the 25 points BoF machine while I scanned all the other ones, this because I knew that I could follow the guide step by step and get the points.
+I started with the 25 points BoF machine while I scanned all the other ones.
+I did this because I knew that I could follow the guide step-by-step and get the BoF points.
 My scanning strategy was to run nmap with these options:

 $ nmap ip.ip.ip.ip -A -p- --min-rate=5000 --max-retries=5 -o tcp.txt

-After finishing the BoF machine, I could start hacking the machines with all the information that I’d collected.
-I ended up on rabbit holes trying to gain admin privileges on the 25-pointer machine, soon enough I decided to switch to both 20-pointer and finally the 10-pointer machine.
+After finishing the BoF machine, I started hacking the machines with all the information that I had collected.
+I ended up going down rabbit holes trying to gain admin privileges on the 25-pointer machine.
+Because of the time the 25-point machine was taking, I quickly decided to switch to both the 20-point and finally, the 10-pointer machine.